 “India is a country harder to describe than to explain, and easier to explain than to understand and also India is a place for seeking, not concluding”Anand Giridharadas (2009)

 Review of Global Politics: This book is very similar to the Globalization of world politics but the style of writing is very different as it’s written by Andrew Heywood.
-I would suggest reading both books because both give a very different perspective on same issues.
-This book is also very useful and insightful if you are an IR geek or preparing for civil services.
+I would suggest reading both books because both give a very different perspective on similar issues.
+This book is insightful if you are an IR geek or preparing for civil services.
 I can bet that all those news articles related to foreign issues will make more sense if you have already read these books.

 “Know the history of these countries before getting to know their relations.”